vernjan/tech-notes/notes/design/system-design/storage.md

   **Source**: https://blogs.vmware.com/virtualblocks/2018/08/20/nvme-over-fabrics-part-two/

-- **controller** (NVMe-oF context)
-    - controller is associated with exactly one host at a time
-    - NVMe controllers in storage arrays are dynamic (virtual) - created/removed based on the connected hosts
 - **Asymmetric Namespace Access** (ANA) - NVMe standard
     - for multi-pathing
     - way for the target (array) to inform an initiator (for example ESXi host) of the most optimal way to access a given namespace
     - SCSI's equivalent is ALUA
+- **NVMe controller**
+    - represents **a path** between a host and array
+        - ESXi view: host HBA -> array port
+        - array view: host NQN
+            - dynamic (virtual) - created/removed based on the connected hosts
+    - controller is associated with
+        - exactly one host
+        - multiple namespaces
 - **namespace sharing**
     - two or more hosts can access a namespace using different NVMe controllers
-- **RDMA** - remote direct memory access
-    - direct mapping of the client's memory to the server (host) memory, server CPU and OS are bypassed
-    - RNIC - RDMA capable NIC
-    - RoCE, InfiniBand, iWARP
-- **implementations**
-    - **FC-NVMe** - over fibre channel, high performance, secure
-    - **RoCE2** - **RDMA over Converged Ethernet**
-    - **NVMe-TCP** - over standard TCP/IP network (no RDMA), higher latencies, easy to use, scalable

 Best performance if storage also uses NVMe to access the data: